stabilaprotocol/documentation-en/docs/introduction/overview.md

  Choose rocksdb to be the data storage engine, you can use it's data backup function while running
  ![image](https://raw.githubusercontent.com/stabilaprotocol/documentation-en/master/images/db_backup.png)

  Note: FullNode can use data backup function.
-In order not to affect SuperNode's block producing performance, SuperNode does not support backup service, but SuperNode's backup service node can use this function.
+In order not to affect Governor's block producing performance, Governor does not support backup service, but Governor's backup service node can use this function.

 **4.7.1.3 Convert leveldb data to rocksdb data**